Experiencing Brain Fog with Psoriatic Arthritis

 I spoke to my doctor about this and was told that pain is the main reason for this.
 Psoriatic arthritis is painful and that pain can disrupt your ability to think clearly and side effects from medications.

 This has put a damper on my life.
 It’s starting to impact my ability to work, study, or even carry out normal tasks that require focus.
-Probably one of the worst things I am experiencing is that I am forgetfulness.
+Probably one of the worst things I am experiencing is my forgetfulness.
 This is causing more stress, which is not good.

 With all these negative and life-altering symptoms that come from psoriatic arthritis, is there hope?
 How can we learn to cope with this in our lives?
 We all have our own way of living and dealing with this condition.